instructional leadership

 Supporting sound teaching should matter most

 Choosing the right edtech tools in the constantly changing technology landscape is definitely a challenge.
-It’s important to tie the decision-making progress to sound foundations of teaching.
-Digital learning is subject to the same pedagogical best practices as traditional classroom instruction, and the edtech tools you implement should serve the students and teachers who use them, fostering an engaging, differentiated learning experience that connects with students and helps increase their knowledge and skills.
+It’s important to tie the decision-making process to sound foundations of teaching.
+Digital learning is subject to the same pedagogical best practices as traditional classroom instruction, and the edtech tools you implement should serve students and teachers, fostering an engaging, differentiated learning experience that connects with students and helps increase their knowledge and skills.

-For more resources that can help with the selection of edtech tools, consider our buyer's guide to edtech.
+For more resources that can help with the selection of edtech tools, consider our EdTech for Impact Buyer’s Guide.

 Get the latest education insights sent directly to your inbox